-An attitude current among Forest Service and Game Department personnel, and expressed frequently enough by executive officers to that it demonstrates contempt for the less conspicuous passerine species, is to refer to them as dicky birds.
-A dicky bird is too low in the hierarchy for serious recognition consideration.
-The epithet is commonly employed for the purpose of dismissing criticism of an ineptitude or obvious stupidity and usually takes the pegorative form, "No harm was done except to a few dicky birds", which is an accetable point of view for most sportsmen as well.
-Unfortunately many people belonging to neither catagory find no objection to this term.
+An attitude current among Forest Service and Game Department personnel, and expressed frequently enough by executive officers that it demonstrates contempt for the less conspicuous passerine species, is to refer to them as dicky birds.
+A dicky bird is too low in the hierarchy for serious recognition.
+The epithet is commonly employed for the purpose of dismissing criticism of an ineptitude or obvious studipity and usually takes the pejorative form, "No harm was done except to a few dicky birds", which is an acceptable point of view for most sportsmen as well.
+Unfortunately, many people belonging to neither category find no objection to this term.
 To suburbanites who live in the denser housing development, birds, except for the hardier species, are largely unknown.
-Understandably they support Hard unnecessary and ineffective spraying to protect their few trees which are much more important to them than the occasional robin that finds it way to their lawns.
+Understandably they support spraying though unnecessary and ineffective to protect their few trees which are much more important to them than the occasional robin that finds it way to their lawns.

 But to those people who are fortunate to live on the fringes of the cities, in the small towns, and in the country, birds have a great deal of meaning.
-The spraying of the suburbs of Detroit in recent years with pellets of aldrin in order to destroy Japanese beetles was not accepted impassively.
+The spraying of the suburbs of Detroit in recent years with pellets of aldrin in order to destroy Japanese bettles was not accepted impassively.
 The effect on the bird life was immediately noted by the inhabitants, who complained to the responsible city departments.
-Not only were birds killed in large numbers, but some cats and dogs succumbed and a few children were a know n made sick.
-In spite of objections from the people and of the existence of en effective method of biological control - A specific micro-organism that causes a fatal condition in the bettle called milky disease - the spraying into the difficulty in side-tracking a bureaucratic decision, no matter how unjustified, once it has gained a certain momentum.
+Not only were birds killed in large numbers, but some cats and dogs succumbed and a few children were made sick.
+In spite of objections from the people and of a known effective method of biological control -- a specific micro-organism that causes a fatal condition in the bettle called milky disease -- the spraying continued, thus illustrating the difficulty in side-tracking a bureaucratic decision, no matter how unjustified, once it has gained a certain momentum.